-- identifying in-work poverty as an issue and starting public debate on the changing nature of poverty;
+- Identifying in-work poverty as an issue.
+Starting public debate on the changing nature of poverty.

-- investigating the nature of care homes in the 21st century and completing an inquiry into risk and regulation;
+- Investigating the nature of care homes in the 21st century.
+Completing an inquiry into risk and regulation

 Statements of Compliance

-As required by the Homes and Communities Agency, all registered providers are asked to certify their compliance with the Governance and Financial Viability Standard in their annual accounts.
-The JRHT Board confirms that JRHT has assessed its compliance with the Governance and Financial Viability Standard and they certify that JRHT complies with all the requirements.
+The Homes and Communities Agency requires all registered providers to certify their compliance with the Governance and Financial Viability Standard.
+This is done in their annual accounts document.
+The JRHT Board confirms that JRHT has assessed its compliance with the Governance and Financial Viability Standard.
+They certify that JRHT complies with all the requirements.

 JRHT Compliance with 2015 NHF Code of Governance

-The JRHT Board adopted the NHF 2015 Code of Governance in November 2016 and complies with the main principles, however in compliance with the first requirement of the code; a statement detailing areas of non-compliance is included below.
+The JRHT Board adopted the NHF 2015 Code of Governance in November 2016.
+It complies with the main principles.
+However, in compliance with the first requirement of the code a statement detailing areas of non-compliance is included below.

-Service as a JRHT Trustee should be 10 years maximum but there is no limit to JRHT Trustees’ term of office set within our Deed of Foundation.
-Trustees agreed in 2005 that terms should not normally exceed 10 years except in the case of our Chair or Deputy Chair, where the maximum is 15 years.
+Service as a JRHT Trustee should be 10 years maximum.
+However, there is no limit to JRHT Trustees’ term of office set within our Deed of Foundation.
+Trustees agreed in 2005 that terms should not normally exceed 10 years.
+Except in the case of our Chair or Deputy Chair, where the maximum is 15 years.
 JRHT is non-compliant with this part of the code.

-Despite the one area of non-compliance, JRHT strives to uphold the nine principles of good governance as defined by the NHF code of governance.
+Despite the one area of non-compliance, JRHT strives to uphold the nine principles of good governance.
+These are defined by the NHF code of governance.